KnightOS/mktiupgrade/README.md

 ## Compiling

+Install cmake, make, asciidoc, and some other stuff.

 On Windows, use cmake and Visual Studio, or MinGW.
 You'll have to read the docs yourself to figure it out.